-- Oversee registrations for paid programs and memberships as needed i.e. preschool, dance, summer, paid - Update registration forms with current dates/fees - Ensure all registrations are complete including payments received and waivers on file - Keep all attendance and sign in lists up-to-date and maintain waitlist if necessary - Provide tax receipts - Answer phone, take messages and make referrals - Ensure enough copies of all forms available - Get mail - Manage rentals, room bookings and parking
+- Create a safe, welcoming space.
+Alert the Executive Director to any safety concerns to ensure a safe environment. - Oversee registrations for paid programs and memberships as needed i.e. preschool, dance, summer, paid - Update registration forms with current dates/fees - Ensure all registrations are complete including payments received and waivers on file - Keep all attendance and sign in lists up-to-date and maintain waitlist if necessary - Provide child care tax receipts - Answer phone, take messages and make referrals - Ensure enough copies of all forms available - Get mail - Manage rentals, room bookings and parking